GrowthForgeGrowth/growthforge-website/ai-visibility-policy.md

 - Search engine indexing by standard search crawlers.
 - Public access to website pages for normal browsing.

-## Restricted
+## Allowed

-- AI training usage preference is set to `ai-train: no`.
+- AI training usage preference is set to `ai-train: yes`.
 - The following AI-related crawlers are disallowed in `robots.txt`:
   - GPTBot
   - Google-Extended